earthly/website/blog/_posts/2021-06-24-creating-and-hosting-your-own-rpm-packages-and-yum-repo.md

 last_modified_at: 2023-07-19
 ---
 **In this article, you'll master RPM package creation.
-If you know RPM packaging, Earthly simplifies and improves your build process with containers.
+Earthly simplifies and improves your build process with containers.
 [Discover Earthly's benefits](/).**

 <div class="narrow-code">